 We have this notion that we have to think big.
 Big problems require big solutions.
 As Newton said, “Every action needs an equal and opposite reaction.”
 However, I personally don’t believe this is true.
 But why?

 Equal and opposite reactions don’t need to happen in one blow.
-As people we have this notion that movements need to happen blow after blow with the same wild, unfiltered energy.
+As people we tend to think that movements need to happen blow after blow with the same wild, unfiltered energy.

 But is this practical?
 Will it secure victory?